joric/oneliners/README.md

 #### walrus operator

-Use walrus operator (:=) if you need to define a variable that's used repeatedly.
+Use walrus operator (:=) if you need to define a variable or a function.

 * https://leetcode.com/problems/guess-number-higher-or-lower